Fully Adaptive Self-Stabilizing Transformer for LCL Problems: Introduction

 \section{Introduction}

-Distributed systems are notoriously subject to faults and much of the effort in the design and implementation of distributed algorithms is devoted to fault tolerance issues.
-Introduced in the seminal paper of Dijkstra~\cite{dijkstra1982self}, \emph{self-stabilization} is a fundamental approach to fault tolerance requiring that the system recovers from any combination of transient faults and stabilizes back to a legal configuration within finite time.
-The strong guarantees of this natural approach attracted a lot of attention over the years making self-stabilization an extensively studied research field (see \cite{dolev2000self, altisen2019introduction} for textbooks).

-The main performance measure for self-stabilizing algorithms is their stabilization \emph{run-time}.
-With very few exceptions (discussed in \Sect{}~\ref{section:related-work}), this is measured as a function of the size of the system: the more processors are in the system, the longer is the time it takes for the algorithm to stabilize.
-However, while self-stabilizing systems are guaranteed to recover from \emph{any} number of transient faults, in most systems, the common scenario is that over a limited time interval, only \emph{a few} faults occur.
-Although a small number of faults can seriously hinder the operation of the whole system, one may hope that the system recovers from them faster than the recovery time from a larger number of faults, regardless of the total number of processors.
+Introduced in the seminal paper of Dijkstra~\cite{dijkstra1982self}, \emph{self-stabilization} is a fundamental and extensively studied approach to fault tolerance requiring that the system recovers from any combination of transient faults and stabilizes back to a legal configuration (see \cite{dolev2000self, altisen2019introduction} for textbooks).
+The main performance measure for self-stabilizing algorithms is their stabilization run-time that is typically measured as a function of the size of the system: the more processors are in the system, the longer is the time it takes for the algorithm to stabilize.
+However, while self-stabilizing systems are guaranteed to recover from \emph{any} number of transient faults, the common scenario is that over a limited time interval, only \emph{few} faults occur.
+Although a small number of faults can seriously hinder the operation of the whole system \cite{lamport1987distribution}, one may hope that the system recovers from them faster than the recovery time from a larger number of faults, regardless of the total number of processors.